Breaking News | Arsenal exit for Ozil could be 'best solution', says Arteta

-Arsenal’s German midfielder Mesut Ozil prepares to take a freekick during the English Premier League football match between Arsenal and Manchester City at the Emirates Stadium in London on December 15, 2019.
-(Photo by Ian KINGTON / IKIMAGES / AFP) /

-Arsenal manager Mikel Arteta says he is open to Mesut Ozil leaving the Gunners this month after freezing the German playmaker out of his squad this season.
+Arsenal manager Mikel Arteta says he is open to Mesut Ozil leaving the Gunners this month afer freezing the German playmaker out of his squad this season.

 Despite reportedly being the highest earner at the club, Ozil has not featured since a 1-0 win over West Ham on March 7.